bitovi/academy/src/web-components/4-bus-tracker-component/bus-tracker.md

 <img src="../static/img/web-components/bus-tracker-shell.png"
   style="border: solid 1px black; max-width: 100%;"
-  title="The shell of our bus-tracker component showing a header and a Google map"/>
+  alt="The shell of our bus-tracker component showing a header and a Google map"/>

 ## How to Solve This Problem